bosbec/mobileresponseDocs/services/injuryDoc.md

     * You can select to use a reminder for this when using admin, by entering an interval in minutes.
 The reminder will go to all those who have not yet answered the check-in form.
     * You can only perform *one* check-in per ticket, currently.
 Any additional attempts will be intercepted.
   * Appoint a moderator
-    * Task a person with following up the injury incident ticket through a form.
+    * Task a moderator with following up the injury incident ticket.
+The moderator gets a message with information and a follow-up-form.
     * Can also be initialized through app-in, by sending "appoint [ticket number]" to the predefined base app user, which will give you back a form.
     * You can select to use a reminder for this when using admin, by entering an interval in minutes.
-Both management and the appointed moderator will get a reminder.
+Both management and the appointed moderator will get a reminder as long as the follow up form is not completed.
 When using app-in, a reminder is automatically activated and set to 60 minutes.
     * It is not possible to *change* an appointed moderator.
 If you try, a notification about this will be sent to management.
+    * When the moderator has submitted answers for all the questions in the follow-up-form, management gets a message about it, so that they can check it and close the ticket.
   * Update incident
     * Send a message to a group, and set/update status and priority.
 It is currently the *only* way to change status and priority for this incident type, as it is not set initially, or by the appointed moderator.
     * Can also be initialized through app-in, by sending "update [ticket number]" to the predefined base app user, which will give you back a form.